Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

-- On 15 June 2018 PNG authorities declared a State of Emergency in Mendi, following civil unrest and violence.
-Authorities have deployed additional security resources to Mendi to enforce law and order.
+- PNG authorities have deployed additional security resources to Mendi to enforce law and order following an outbreak of unrest in June 2018.
 Monitor local reports on security, avoid protests and follow the instructions of local authorities.
 See

 Safety and security